 When you’re collecting this information, start with consistent outlays like your rent or mortgage, utility bills and other fixed expenses.
 Then look at your spending history to get an idea of your discretionary spending on things like groceries, entertainment, travel, clothes and other areas.
 And of course, you’ll want to have a clear sense of your income, including your paycheck and any investment or rental income.

 Knowing where you stand now will help determine the next steps you need to take to achieve your goals.
-You can tweak your goals or timeline based off your starting point, their practicality and feasibility.
+You can tweak your goals or timeline based on your starting point, their practicality and feasibility.

 Step #3: Construct a Comprehensive Financial Plan

 With your financial standing and goals defined, you can start developing the actionable steps of your financial plan.
 Most likely, this will include saving money for retirement, establishing an emergency fund or a big purchase.
-Investing will also likely play a prominent role in your financial plan – over the long term, investing in the market can be an effective way to grow your wealth.
+Investing will also likely play a prominent role in your financial plan.
+Over the long term, investing in the market can be an effective way to grow your wealth.

 If you have significant debt, part of your plan will be to pay it down.
-How exactly you go about it, if you get a consolidation loan or not, if you increase your monthly payment or if leave it unchanged will be dependent on your situation.
-Rather than focusing on paying down credit card or student loan debt, wealthier individuals often engage in tax-efficient borrowing or strategically managing debt to enhance overall financial returns.
+How exactly you go about it (whether you get a consolidation loan, increase your monthly payment or leave it unchanged) will depend on your situation.

 Wealth preservation through estate planning, including setting up trusts or foundations, may also be critical components of your financial plan, especially if you have considerable assets.